NCERT Book Solutions Class 7 Geography Chapter 6

-Answer: Animals in the polar region have thick fur and skin, so as to protect themselves from the cold climatic conditions.
+Answer: Animals in the polar region have thick fur and skin so as to protect themselves from cold climatic conditions.
 This region has limited natural vegetation due to its cold climate.

 (ii) Tropical deciduous trees shed their leaves in the dry season.

-Answer: Tropical deciduous forests are found in large parts of India, Northern part of Australia and America.
+Answer: Tropical deciduous forests are found in large parts of India, the northern part of Australia and America.
 Such areas experience seasonal changes and hence the tropical deciduous trees shed their leaves in the dry season to save water.

-(iii) The type and thickness of vegetation changes from place to place.
+(iii) The type and thickness of vegetation change from place to place.

-Answer: The type and thickness of vegetation changes from place to place, because of the change in climatic condition, landform, temperature and moisture.
+Answer: The type and thickness of vegetation change from place to place because of the change in climatic conditions, landform, temperature and moisture.
 Different types of plants and animals can survive in different types of vegetation.